Hmm … it looks like your browser is out of date.

 But remember, you can enroll in a dual plan at any time.
 If you get your Medicaid coverage back, just talk with a UnitedHealthcare licensed sales agent to re-enroll in a dual plan.

 Yes.
 Enrollment for Dual Special Needs plans (D-SNPs) is state-based.
 D-SNPs are offered in most states, but not all states.
 Also, the types of D-SNPs available (and the benefits each plan provides) can change depending on the county where you live.
 You can use the search box at the bottom of the page to see what plans are available in your area.
 If you're not sure, give us a call and talk with one of our licensed agents.
 They'll explain all the choices and help you find the right dual-eligible health plan for you.

-The Medicare Open Enrollment Period (OEP) runs from Oct.
+The Annual Enrollment Period or the Open Enrollment Period for Medicare Advantage and Medicare prescription drug coverage runs from Oct.
 15 to Dec.
 7 every year.
 Anyone who already has Medicare coverage of any kind can make changes to their coverage for the upcoming year.
-Medicare Advantage Open Enrollment runs from Jan.
+Medicare Advantage Open Enrollment Period runs from Jan.
 1 to March 31 every year.
 Only people who already have a Medicare Advantage plan can change during this time.
-Dual Special Needs plans (D-SNPs) are a type of Medicare Advantage plan so the same enrollment periods apply.

 Our dual plans typically cover preventive care and routine services at no extra cost to you.
 We also offer help with coordinating Medicaid benefits.
 Other standard benefits that are usually covered by our dual plans include: